automat-berlin/node-red-contrib-sipgate/README.md

 This repository contains a collection of nodes which implements [sipgate.io API](https://developer.sipgate.io).

+*This is a community project. sipgate is a registered trademark of sipgate GmbH in Germany and other countries.
+Automat Berlin GmbH as well as the initial authors of this module are not affiliated with, nor endorsed by, nor connected in any way to sipgate GmbH or any of their subsidiaries.*

 ## Installation

 First clone this repository.
 Optionally switch to the desired branch.